 4. Property rights

-“The heavy-handed regulation and extensive overspending by Washington in response to the domestic and European debt crises not only caused America’s global economic freedom level to drop, it’s now affecting economic freedom levels at the state level,” he added.
+“The heavy-handed regulation and extensive overspending by Washington in response to the domestic and European debt crises not only caused America’s global economic freedom level to drop, it’s now affecting economic freedom levels at the state level,” added Professor Ashby.

 U.S. compared to Canada